PaulDFoster/MultitechConduitModule/README.md

 Each sensor node needs to be specified unless the named network and passphase security options have been used and published to every connecting device.

+<b>Multitech Conduit Firmware 1.4.11 issue</b>

+The Multitech Conduit firmware 1.4.11 produces invalid JSON on the stream end points, with duplicate keys.
+A JSON pre-processor has been implemented to strip duplicate keys from the JSON.
+First key wins.

+The firmware is also not producing a timestamp element.
+Therefore, gateway timestamp element output is null.

 <b>IoT Hub module modification</b>

 An extended IoT Hub module has been added to this repository to provide support for Direct Methods and Device TWIN.